EmilJoensen/disys-m5/README.md

 ## Correctness 1
 Argue whether your implementation satisfies linearisability or sequential consistency (after precisely defining  the property it satisfies).

+Passive (Primary-Backup)
+Replication

+Argue for partial Sequential Consistency.
+Assmuing only crash tolerance and not byzantine fault tolerance.
+Say all messages go through, but a server crashes.
+100 milisecond delay of ack will enable the Sequential Consistency for clients when using passive replication.
+We find that Linearizability does not hold as incoming messages may be held cative in the gRPC function serverside, because they are waiting for the lock to be lifted.
+We are not considering time.

 ## Correctness 2
 An argument that your protocol is correct in the absence and the presence of failures.

+The Passive (Primary-Backup) Replication enables more than one server to crash while the system can still recover.
+Because the standby servers are getting the same infomation as the clients through the Status gRPC call.
+We can argue that as long as the standby server has a similarlocal clock the failing primary server it can serve excatly the same infomation.
+A clock drifted by mutiple seconds will yield an auction which might be a bit longer or shorter.

+Because we store all the infomation of the auction in the status and that we do not use the past infomation.
+We can argue that a new standby server that comes online and gets one status request through to the primary server.
+Can seconds later stand in for a failing primary server without the client finding out.

+This holds as long as network delay is not longer than 90 miliseconds.
+As the backup server requests the primary server every 10 micro seconds.